agcomphr25/EPOCH-v83/replit.md

 Default shipping charge: Should be 36.95 for new orders.
 Critical requirement: All completed functionality must be hard-coded to prevent loss of features and data.
 Shipping Label System: Successfully converted from problematic modal to dedicated page approach with enhanced customer data loading and UPS API integration (August 21, 2025).
-Authentication: Completely disabled for all environments - no login required on deployed sites or development.
+Authentication: Enabled for deployed sites (.replit.app/.repl.co domains and production mode) with user-based login credentials.
+Development environment bypasses authentication for easier testing.
 Navigation enhancement: STACITEST Dashboard includes 5 color-coded navigation cards for quick access to core functions.

 ## System Architecture